Toddington Manor, Gloucestershire

+In late 1975 Wickens sold the manor for £230,000 to Mohammad Ali Kaveh, an Iranian who had worked as a journalist for the Tehran newspaper ‘Kayhan’.
+Kaveh converted the house into a boarding school for overseas students, Toddington Manor College, which opened in 1976.

+In 1979 Kaveh sold the college to an international charitable educational foundation for more than £500,000, and moved his school to the former Abbey School site at Malvern, Worcestershire, where it continued as Abbey College, Malvern.
+The new owners reopened Toddington in 1980 as Avicenna College, a boarding school for boys from Arab and Iranian families, directed by Mehrdad Khonsari, a former press attaché at the Iranian embassy in London.
+Annual fees were about £5,000.
+The college closed abruptly in early 1985, its remaining students transferred to other schools and its staff dismissed, the foundation stating that it was not paying its way.

+In 2004, following the school's closure, planning permission to convert it into a hotel was denied after the scheme had attracted considerable local opposition.

 In 2005 it was purchased by the artist Damien Hirst who planned to restore it and use it as a family home and a gallery, both his own works and for his collection of works by other artists.
 Since 2006, Toddington Manor has been encased in what Hirst claims is the world's biggest span of scaffolding.
 As at 2025, the manor remains encased in scaffolding and sheeting, restoration work having stalled for over 20 years.
 The manor is listed on Historic England’s Heritage at Risk Register.